 PS: If you are feeling exceptionally Moroccan, pour the tea from as high as you can manage (I am currently topping 12 inches after a week’s practise!).
 This creates the characteristically frothy top you will spot in authentic Moroccan mint tea.
 It also aerates the tea, creating a richer palate.

-Ever since I discovered Moroccan mint tea last month, there is always a huge pitcher in my fridge and you will find me sipping on its icy coolness every couple of hours.
+Ever since I discovered Moroccan mint tea, there is always a huge pitcher in my fridge and you will find me sipping on its icy coolness every couple of hours.